IWU-CS253/Task-Garden/user_stories.md

  **Create Tasks**
 ----------------------
 As a user, I want to be able to add new tasks to my task list.
+  * Priority: High
+  * Estimate: 3-4 hours
+  * Confirmation:
+    1. Users should be able to create a task
+    2. Users should be able to vew the task just created in the task list

 **View Task List**
 ---------------
 As a user, I want to be able to view my task list so then I can see what to complete.